How to Care for a Violet Goby (Dragonfish)

 In the wild, Dragonfish can grow up to 24 inches long; however, they rarely grow any larger than 15 inches when kept in an aquarium.

-The floor of their new home should be sand because they like to bury themselves in it.
-Rocks can cause injuries to their fins and possibly kill them.
+The floor of their new home should be a sand substrate because they like to bury themselves in it.
+Rocks can cause injuries to their fins, leading to infection and possibly death.

 They also need a lot of hiding places.
-Plants, logs, caves, anything they can back themselves into will provide much needed shelter.
+Plants, logs, caves, anything they can back themselves into will provide much-needed shelter.
+Dragon Gobies enjoy a variety of plants including:

 Dragon Gobies also need very clean brackish water.
 It is best to change 10 to 15 percent of the water every week and keep up on any maintenance your filter may require.
 You will also need a water heater and thermometer.